Alexandria City High School: Extra-curricular activities

+A. C. teams play in the AAA Patriot District of Region 6C, formerly the AAA Northern Region.
+The school mascot is a Titan.
+The school colors, blue, white and red, are a synthesis of the former colors of the three pre-1971 four-year high schools: blue (from G. W.), white (from Hammond), and red (T. C. W.).
+The Titans are best known for their football program, which the movie Remember the Titans was based upon.

 A. C. boys soccer won the Virginia 6A state championship in 2014 and finished the season ranked number one in the Washington, DC, area and number 9 nationally, evoking the slogan "Remember These Titans."
 The girls' volleyball team won the state title in the pandemic-shortened 2020–2021 season and again in 2022–2023.
 Girls' basketball and boys' tennis teams have all captured district championships since 2006.
 Additionally, the soccer team captured a state title in 2014, with a 2–0 win over Washington-Lee High School.

-Because A. C. is the only public high school in Alexandria City, and the only non-Fairfax County high school in the Patriot District, the Titans do not have a sole rival school.
-The Titans do have a rivalry against Lake Braddock Secondary School because of recent competition.
-The Titans have developed rivalries against Hayfield Secondary School in recent years due to the success of both schools' basketball teams, as well as West Potomac High School, which is located close to Alexandria.
-Recently, A.C.'s rivalry with Hayfield was partially severed as Hayfield moved into another district due to a decline in enrollment.
-The two schools, which competed against each other in the 2009 Boys' Basketball Northern Region Championship Game, both missed the regional playoffs in 2010 due to eligibility issues of players.
-A. C. had to forfeit 12 wins and lost two players including a key starter for the rest of the season.
-They lost in the first round of the district tournament.